 2. Back up your iPhone

 The easiest way is to use iCloud.
-At Settings > iCloud > Storage > Manage Storage, tap a device backup (such as your iPad or iPhone) to control which apps are included.
+At Settings > Apple ID (where your picture is at the top) > iCloud.
 Toggle off apps you don’t feel are absolutely necessary to have on your next phone.
-Then go to Settings > iCloud.
 If you want to back up your photos, toggle on Photos and then toggle on iCloud Photo Library.
-In Settings > iCloud make sure iCloud Backup is toggled on.
+In Settings > iCloud > iCloud Backup to make sure iCloud Backup is toggled on.
 Then Select Back Up Now.
 If you don't have enough space in iCloud, check out our tips for freeing up space on iCloud.

 You can also backup to your computer using iTunes.
 Connect your device to your computer.
 Select your device when it appears in iTunes.
 If you want your photos backed up, make sure you turn that feature on.
 If you want to backup your Health and Activity data from your iPhone or Apple Watch, you'll need to encrypt your backup by selecting the box Encrypt backup (make sure you create a memorable password).
 The select Back Up Now

 Open Settings > Messages > iMessage > toggle it off.

 Go to Settings > iCloud and select Find My iPhone.
 Then toggle off Find My iPhone

 Go to Settings > Apple ID (the at the top with your photo) and select Sign Out.
 (If your phone is running iOS 7 or earlier, select Delete Account.)
 Select Sign Out again, then select Delete from My iPhone.